chrisconlin/Conlin_Latin102/translation1.md

 Identify the form abesset, and explain why it is this tense and mood.
 Third person, singular, imperfect, active, subjunctive.
-It is subjunctive because it is secondary sequence, referring to circumstance and not time, and same time relation of subordinate clause. ❌
+It is subjunctive and it is a part of a temporal clause relating to circumstance.
+The tense of the main clause is secondary sequence and the time relation to of subordinate clause is later (could be same time as well). ❌

 Identify the form uenisset, and explain why it is this tense and mood.